vasishth/ExpLing/README.md

       ├── mfull.Rda
       └── mnull.Rda

 The main file is ExperimentalLinguisticsVasishth.Rnw.
 You will find the R code embedded inside this file.
 The compiled version of this document is the pdf file.

+The data are in the file Nicenboim2018CogSci.Rda.

 The rda files are precomputed data, created to save time.